Is your dream to build a service like cassandra,kafka,zipkin,jaeger,redis,etc...? You are in the right place , join ring-election project !!!

 If you want to develop new features or fix a bug you can do that without docker images , just configure environment variables correctly ( you can see them on [docker-compose.yaml] file) .

-See Examples section to know how to integrate this library and build some distributed ring on top of ring-election !!!
+See Examples section to know how to integrate this library and build some distributed services on top of ring-election !!!

 Overview and rationaleIn modern systems it is often needed to distribute the application load to make the system scalable so that every data is processed by a single instance.